bfarmilo/isoinspector/README.md

 1. Contents of the box, ie the payload and the values.
   1. In the case of ISO, any nested boxes show up below this.
   1. In the case of WebM, box contents have no payload if there is a nested box.
-  1. Additional processing may be required for the payload of the box, ie, if it is an array of entries, or objects, or uuid's.
+  1. Additional processing may be required for the payload of the box to display in a friendly way, ie, if it is an array of entries, or objects, or uuid's.
 This processing is done as the box is parsed.
 1. Sub-boxes show up as next level down.

 So the basic structure of the display layer is: